ok-borg/borg/README.md

 - [] denotes possible solutions
 - ... under a [] means more lines to display
 - a - in a solution means separate code examples extracted from the same source

+#### Installation

+Just do a `go install`, I will provide binaries to download later to make it easy to install for those who don't have go installed.

+##### Feature

+- only querying works for now

+#### Future plans

+- add a way to add entries and rate solutions